wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-start/includes/key-roles.md

 Read [Microsoft Teams Phase One](https://aka.ms/O365Champions) for more information on roles and pre-requisites for this phase of your planning.

 Watch and use introduction videos like "What is Microsoft Teams?" to ensure people begin to understand what this new experience can do.
-Note that this video doesn't focus on a long list of features but on the outcomes for employees.
+Note that this video doesn't focuses on a long list of features but on the outcomes for employees.

 ## Key role - the executive sponsor